syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

 ### Exporting with custom fields

 By default, Scheduler exports all the default event fields that are mapped to it through the `<ScheduleEventSettings>` property.
 To limit the number of fields on the exported excel file, it provides an option to export only the custom fields of the event data.
-To export such custom fields alone, define the required `Fields` and pass it as argument to the `ExportToExcel` method as shown in the following example.
+To export such custom fields alone, define the required `Fields` and pass it as argument to the `ExportToExcelAsync` method as shown in the following example.
 In the following code example, only 'Id', 'Subject', 'StartTime', 'EndTime' fields were exported.

 ```csharp
 @using Syncfusion.Blazor.Schedule